 Paula, a girl supported by the foundation, had her first baby at the age of 18.

 “I was young and inexperienced.
 I didn’t plan that,” she recalls.
 “I came to a youth educational center when I was 17.
 Before that I had been homeless for three years.
-My mother is dead, my father abused me and made me leave the house.
+My mother is dead, and my father abused me and made me leave the house.
 I spent nights at my friends’ houses or slept in staircases.
 When my son was born, I didn’t know how to handle that.
-He was taken away from me and put in a foster family.
-It was then when I turned to the foundation as I wanted to get him back.
-I followed many courses, including the one with the dolls.”
+He was taken away from me and placed in a foster family.
+It was then that I turned to the foundation as I wanted to get him back.
+I’ve done a lot of courses, including the one with the dolls.”

-She liked it although at the beginning she was very scared because the doll stopped reacting to anything.
+Paula enjoyed the course, although at the beginning she was terrified because the doll had stopped reacting to anything.

 “I thought I had killed her.
 I was aware that it could happen,” she says.
 “Fortunately, it was only flat batteries.
-I was given a new manikin and I took care of her for several days.
-I took it for a walk, I changed her diapers, I fed her.
+I was given a new doll and I took care of her for several days.
+I took her for a walk, I changed her diapers, I fed her.
 I did great.”

-Now, Paula has two kids.
+Now, Paula has two children.
 Her daughter is 14 months old.
-She’s trying to be a good mother.
+She is trying to be the best mother she can.

 Boys can do it too

-“Some simply can’t take their eyes of the dolls and get emotionally involved,” says Agnieszka Sikora.
+“Some simply can’t take their eyes off the dolls and they get emotionally involved,” says Agnieszka Sikora.
 “Others say it’s a nightmare and that they will never have children.
-And there is a group of people who say that it’s OK but they will make the decision about having a baby later.
-And that’s what the trainings are about: to make youths realize they got plenty of time to become mother or a father.”
+And there is a group of people who say that it’s OK, but they will make the decision about having children later.
+And that’s what the courses are about: to make youths realize that they have plenty of time to become mother or a father.”

-The program is addressed to both girls and boys.
+The program is aimed at both girls and boys.

-“A vast majority takes good care of the dolls,” adds Sabalska.
-“Boys can do it too, although they feel a bit uneasy about it or maybe they try to hold back their emotions and not go into ruptures over everything.
+“The vast majority take good care of the dolls,” adds Sabalska.
+“Boys can do it too, although they feel a bit uneasy about it, or maybe they try to hold back their emotions and not go into ruptures over everything.
 But they want to take care of the babies too.
-And they know how to do it.”
+And they know how to do it”.

-Those who can’t handle it, will hear their tutors say: “It’s OK, just quit the program.”
+Those who can’t handle the stress will hear their tutors say: “It’s OK, just quit the program,”.
 That information is vital.
-It makes a person realize if they are capable of becoming good parents but also tells them what kind of persons they are, how they cope with emotions, how they react in difficult situations and whether they can stay in control.
+It makes a person realize whether they are capable of becoming good parents, but also tells them what kind of people they are, how they cope with emotions, how they react in difficult situations and whether they can stay in control.

 “Why do you want to take care of that doll?”
-I asked a girl who is responsible in the foundation for doing minor office tasks, cleaning and sanitizing.
+I asked a girl who is responsible for doing light office tasks and cleaning in the foundation.
 Ania is living with three other girls supported by the foundation in a training apartment.

-“To experience all this again I guess… I already have a child,” she says.
+“To experience all this again, I guess… I already have a child,” she says.
 “The doll is the same as my Nikola was.
 She wakes up every two hours, she cries.
 You need to feed her, change her diaper, lull her.
-Those dolls are an excellent idea for young girls before getting pregnant.
-I wish I had had one before Nikola was born… Frankly, I didn’t know how to deal with a baby back then.
+These dolls are an excellent idea for young girls before getting pregnant.
+I wish I’d had one before Nikola was born… Frankly, I didn’t know how to deal with a baby back then.
 I didn’t want to have kids.
 I knew I wasn’t made for it.
 I’m an addict.
 When I got pregnant, I wanted to have an abortion or give my baby up for adoption.
-But then I fell in love with my daughter and I decided that I would never leave her… But then my husband threw me out and I ended up on a street.”
+But then I fell in love with my daughter and I decided that I would never leave her… But then my husband threw me out and I ended up on the streets.”

 When Ania started her rehab, the court automatically restricted her parental rights.
-The husband does not allow her to see her daughter.
+Her husband does not allow her to see her daughter.
 They haven’t seen each other for four months.
-She would love to get her back but she knows she has to kick the habit first.
+She would love to get her back, but she knows she has to kick her habit first.

 Memories etched in the mind

-Realityworks dolls—of both sexes and different races—are very popular in the United States.
-They are used during family life education classes in 80% of American schools.
+Realityworks’ dolls—of both sexes and of different races—are massively popular in the United States.
+They are used during family education classes in 80% of American schools.
 You can also see them in most schools in Germany.

-Apart from standard manikins of healthy babies there are also three dysfunctional models.
-The first one is a Fetal Alcohol Syndrome baby, the second one is a drug affected baby, and the third one is a robotic baby with a transparent head to visualize traumatic brain injuries caused after shaking.
-Although these models are not interactive, they are extremely impressive.
+Apart from standard manikins of healthy babies, there are also three dysfunctional models.
+The first represents a baby suffering from Fetal Alcohol Syndrome, the second a drug-affected baby, and the third a robotic baby with a transparent head designed to visualize traumatic brain injuries caused by shaking.
+While these models are not interactive, they are extremely impressive.

 “Memories of experiences with such a simulator are etched in your mind, which brings better results than preaching,” says Agnieszka Sikora.
-“In Poland teenagers aged 15 and up are legally allowed to make a decision about having sexual intercourse.
-That would be a good moment for organizing classes with artificial babies in all schools.
+“In Poland teenagers aged 15 and up are legally allowed to make a decision about having sex.
+That would be a good moment for organizing classes with artificial babies in all schools,”.